warrenspe/Stockings/README.md

 # Stockings
-A Windows/Linux/Unix Python 2 & 3 socket wrapper which allows sending/receiving of complete messages.
+A Windows/Linux/Unix, Python 2 & 3 compatible socket wrapper which allows sending/receiving of complete messages.

+(Tested on Python Versions 2.7, 3.4, & 3.5)

 TCP sockets offer developers the ability to send reliably delivered, ordered, and well-formed packets using sockets.
 However one obstacle that developers often face when using them is the need to handle the following case:
 ```